nagizeroiw/MovingAround/readme.md

 Two skills are learnt by both players.
 "Dash" will multipy your speed limit by 2 for 5 seconds, and "Magnet" will create a solid magnet on the ground in front of you, which has a strong attraction for the ball.

+Since ver 1.1.2, players can pick up items on the ground and use them.

 ## Controls

 ### Player 1: